Skip to content

 Optional:

-If a caller requests return: "s3" without those env vars set, the worker raises:
+If a caller requests transport: "s3" without those env vars set, the worker raises:

-ValueError: return='s3' requires worker env vars: BUCKET_ENDPOINT_URL, BUCKET_NAME, BUCKET_ACCESS_KEY_ID, BUCKET_SECRET_ACCESS_KEY.
+ValueError: transport='s3' requires worker env vars: BUCKET_ENDPOINT_URL, BUCKET_NAME, BUCKET_ACCESS_KEY_ID, BUCKET_SECRET_ACCESS_KEY.
 Set these in the RunPod endpoint env config and redeploy.

 The job is marked FAILED on the dashboard, so you’ll notice immediately.